HeavyBR/HeavyBR/README.md

 - ⚙️ I use daily: `.ts`, `.java`, `.tsx`, `.yaml` and `.go`
 - 👽 I'm also using Kubernetes and Istio (Service Mesh) on my daily work
 - 😍 I'm in love with cloud native technologies and event-driven architectures
-- 🤑 Profesisonaly i'm a Go developer, but my favorite language is Elixir 💘
+- 🤑 Professionally i'm a Go developer, but my favorite language is Elixir 💘
 - 🔥 I'm currently learning **Elixir and Kotlin**
 - 😼 _**Give me a problem, and i will solve it!**_